paralin/charlie/DESIGN.md

 # CNC
-Central server, running through a SOCKS5 proxy or not, communicates through a bare socket with protobuf The public key is encoded into the binary where might add additional encryption down the line.
+Central server, running through a SOCKS5 proxy or not, communicates through a bare socket with protobuf

+The public key is encoded into the binary where might add additional encryption down the line.

+**NOTE**: Since the beginning of this project I've decided to use what is currently called the "server identity" as just the key used to sign the online module tables.
+These can come through anywhere. "server_keys" are the public keys trusted as command servers.

 Message header is message ID, message length, and signed hash of the message itself.